nomyzs213/customFlappyBird/README.md

 # customFlappyBird
-flappy bird with custom characters to import .HTML5 , CSS3 and vanilla js
+flappy bird HTML5 , CSS3 and vanilla js only